 Depending on the size of the app, it may take a few moments to complete (especially in the case of large games), so don’t touch your phone until it’s done.
-To move the app back choose Internal shared storage in Step 3.
+To move the app back, repeat the steps and choose Internal shared storage in Step 3.

 Move Apps to an SD Card on Android 6.0 Marshmallow

 Moving apps to a microSD card is the same on Marshmallow as it is on Nougat.